-The EU-Algeria Association Council of 13 March 2017 adopted the "Partnership Priorities", which include the implementation of the revised Constitution and the EU's support to the progress of democracy and human rights in Algeria.
-Sub-Committees under the EU-Algeria Association Agreement are held at regular intervals and provide a political avenue to engage with Algeria on human rights and democracy matters.
-The EU cooperation includes support to institutional reform, local authorities and civil society organisations.
+The EU-Algeria Association Council on 13 March 2017 adopted the "Partnership Priorities" which focus on the implementation of the Constitution revision and the EU's support to the progress of democracy and human rights in Algeria.
+Accordingly, the EU action includes support to the institutional reform, including local authorities, and to civil society and human rights' activists and defenders.
+Sub-Committees are held at regular intervals and provide a political avenue to engage with Algeria on human rights and democracy matters.